tukrong/api-atenx/README.md

 - Create my database.
 - Deploy my app.
 - Scaffold my resource to reference it to user.
-- Make sure everything is written correctly.
+- Make sure everything is correctly.
 - Migrate my database.
 - Make sure I have all my references.